“For those who have an intense urge for spirit and wisdom, it sits near them, waiting.”

 A mantra is a syllable or word that is repeated internally in order to focus your mind.
 It is a powerful, ancient, “seed” sound that can carry you into a deep state of meditation.
 In the midst of your deep meditation, the wisdom of the sutras can be “seeded” into the fertile soil of your consciousness.

 Within this process, you raise not only your own energy vibration, but the vibrations of those in your environment—your family, friends, and co-workers—as well as sending out positive pulsations to the world at large.
 As you raise your own consciousness, you help to heal the world.

 If are one of the people Patanjali describes with “an intense urge for spirit and wisdom,” discovering the secrets of the sutras may be the path you are looking for.
 Of course, Patanjali is playfully referring to all of humanity, for who is not seeking the joy of growing in spirit and wisdom?

 Patanjali, who lived in India most likely in the first to third centuries BCE, was author of the Yoga Sutras and is considered the founder of the tradition of meditation.
 As this beloved master of ancient India assures you, spirit and wisdom are not hiding—they sit near you, waiting for your respectful attention.

 The sutras provide the fastest and most sure-footed path to making a massive shift in your energy that will affect every aspect of your life in a positive, heart-opening way.
-I invite you to join me for a new course in sutra wisdom—Be a Modern Master: Unlocking the Spiritual Science of Ancient India—beginning soon.
+I invite you to join me for a new course in sutra wisdom—Master the Secrets of the Sutras.